playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 These are called "components".
 Components have multiple properties, which we'll touch on shortly.

-We can see that each framework has their own syntax to display these components.
+We can see that each framework has its own syntax to display these components.
 While each framework has its pros and cons, many of the fundamental concepts behind them are shared.

 While this is cool - it leads to a good question: how do you _use_ these components in HTML?

 # Rendering the app

 While these components might look like simple HTML, they're rather capable of further usage.
-Because of this, each framework actually uses JavaScript under-the-hood to draw these components on-screen.
+Because of this, each framework actually uses JavaScript under the hood to draw these components on-screen.

-**This process of "drawing" is called "rendering".** A component may render at various times, in particular when it needs to update data shown on-screen, which we'll touch on later.
+**This process of "drawing" is called "rendering".** A component may render at various times, particularly when it needs to update data shown on-screen, which we'll touch on later.

-Because modern web apps consist of multiple files (that are then often bundled with [Node](https://unicorn-utterances.com/posts/how-to-use-npm/#whats-node) and some CLI tool), all apps with React, Angular, and Vue start with an `index.html` file.
+Because modern web apps consist of multiple files (often bundled with [Node](https://unicorn-utterances.com/posts/how-to-use-npm/#whats-node) and some CLI tool), all apps with React, Angular, and Vue start with an `index.html` file.

 <!-- tabs:start -->